How to analyze Microsoft Sentinel Daily Cap Alerts - AADNonInteractiveUserSignInLogs

 | summarize count() by UserPrincipalName, ClientAppUsed, AppDisplayName

-Here we see that we have a lot of Windows Sign in events.
-Next lets drill into the details to identify the device.
+Here we see that we have a lot of Windows Sign In events.
+Next, let’s drill into the details to identify the device.

 AADNonInteractiveUserSignInLogs